dineshyelleti/Expense_Tracker/README.md

 # Expense_Tracker
-Track your expenses for better living (might be slow due to python🥲)
+Track your expenses for better living (will be slow due to python🥲)

 ##How to run:
 1. Open Terminal or Command Prompt